 Desired Outcome Current Practice Actions Required Target Date Responsibility Promotion- positive message that communication from the public in Gaelic is always welcome At present, we do not consistently promote the use of Gaelic to our residents.
 A web page will be created outlining the GMPE offer in East Renfrewshire, which will be in both languages.
-There will also be a website section for the Gaelic Language Plan in both languages that will include a statement that says we welcome any communication from the public in Gaelic.
-Year 1 Business Operations and Partnerships
+There will also be a website section for the Gaelic Language Plan in both languages that will include a statement that says we welcome any communication from the public in Yearly throughout this edition Business Operations and Partnerships

+Gaelic.
+This statement will also be added on the Council's 'contact us' page.
 Written communication- written communication in Gaelic is always accepted (post, email and social media) and replies will be provided in Gaelic in accordance with general policy Where requests have been received, we have responded in Gaelic within an appropriate timeframe.
 Our Translation, Interpretation and Communication guidance will be refreshed to include specific reference to Gaelic and the process to be followed in replying in this language, ensuring the most recent Gaelic Orthographic Conventions are adhered to.
-Ongoing Business Operations and Partnerships Reception and phone- where Gaelic speaking staff can provide this service, they are supported to do so, and the service is promoted to the public We do not currently have any Gaelic speaking staff on reception or phones.
-Appropriate training will be offered for staff who express an interest in learning Gaelic, where resources allow.
-Ongoing Business Operations and Partnerships Public meetings- Opportunities to hold public meetings bilingually or in Gaelic are regularly explored and promoted Where notice of 3 weeks is given, we provide an interpreter service for key public meetings Continue to implement this policy and actively offer this service to the public, as requested Ongoing Business Operations and Partnerships
+The guidance will also specify that Gaelic and English responses should be made to the same timeframe.
+Yearly throughout this edition Business Operations and Partnerships Reception and phone- where Gaelic speaking staff can provide this service, they are supported to do so, and the service is promoted to the public We do not currently have any Gaelic speaking staff on reception or phones.
+Appropriate training will be offered for staff who express an interest in learning Gaelic.
+Employees will be actively encouraged to undertake such training through the Council's annual Learning & Development calendar which is publicised to all staff.
+Yearly throughout this edition Business Operations and Partnerships Public meetings- Opportunities to hold public meetings bilingually or in Gaelic are regularly explored and promoted Where notice of 3 weeks is given, we provide an interpreter service for key public meetings Continue to implement this policy and actively offer this service to the public Monthly throughout this edition Business Operations and Partnerships